Digital Preservation for Future Genealogists

 Scanners usually offer PDF format as an output option, as the format can accommodate images and a multi-page format.
 These PDF files have little or no electronic text and there is less likelihood of the files being unreadable than PDFs generated by other means.

-However, scanned documents store the pages as images rather than electronic text.
+It should be noted that scanned text documents store the pages as images rather than electronic text.
 Optical Character Recognition (OCR) is required to generate searchable text.
 Scanners may have this facility built-in and OCR is available from a number of applications running on desktops or as Web applications.
 The quality of OCR has improved greatly in recent years but high-quality source documents are generally required.
 If you want to ensure that your scanned PDF files are searchable, you'll need to run them through an OCR program.

 Whether a PDF file contains searchable text or not can be determined by opening the PDF file with Acrobat Reader and clicking on a page.
 If all of it is highlighted, and the cursor changes to an arrow, the text exists only as an image and is not searchable as shown below: